 A complainant who contacts the Title IX coordinator or responsible employee with an allegation of sexual misconduct will be notified of his or her right to confidentiality and his or her right to remain anonymous and how that may affect NewSchool's ability to conduct an investigation.
 Please note that there are certain situations where NewSchool may not be able to guarantee confidentiality or anonymity.
 If the complainant wishes to move forward with the process, he or she will be asked a series of questions to provide information.
 If the complainant prefers, he or she may complete the information from the form and submit it to the Title IX coordinator.
-The Sexual Misconduct or Discrimination Complaint Incident Report is available from the Title IX coordinator or by downloading here http:// newschoolarch.edu/student-life/campus-facilities/campus-safety/.
+The Sexual Misconduct or Discrimination Complaint Incident Report is available from the Title IX coordinator or by downloading here http://newschoolarch.edu/student-life/title-ix/.
+In certain circumstances, it may be necessary for the complaint to go forward even if the complainant does not consent to that course of action.